chrisyan04/chrisyan04/README.md

 ### :man_technologist: Meet me!
 I am a Software/ML Engineer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Toronto, Canada.
-- 📚 Currently, I am a second-year undergraduate student at the <a href="https://www.utoronto.ca/" target="_blank">University of Toronto</a> specializing in machine learning and data science, majoring in math, and minoring in economics.
+- 📚 Currently, I am a third-year undergraduate student at the <a href="https://www.utoronto.ca/" target="_blank">University of Toronto</a> specializing in machine learning and data science, majoring in math, and minoring in economics.

 - 💻 Software developing hobbyist with passion in web development.